 Day 12-13: Beautiful deserted beaches to John O'Groats; transfer to Inverness to celebrate!

-Long cycling distances (longest day 100miles)
+Long cycling distances (longest day 100 miles)

-Requires fitness, stamina and determination
+Trip duration requires fitness, stamina and determination

 Discover Adventure reserves the right to change the route or itinerary for safety reasons should local conditions dictate.